T-MaxWiese-T/SEFCommunityMod/README.txt

 # HOW TO PLAY IN MULTIPLAYER #

-## Using GameRanger (preferred) ##
+## Using GameRanger  to play with friends (preferred): ##

-BOTH PLAYERS will need to do the following:
+BOTH PLAYERS will need to do the following:  1.
 Download and install GameRanger.
 It can be found at http://gameranger.com Next, GameRanger will automatically detect SWAT 4 and SWAT 4: The Stetchkov Syndicate, if all is OK.
 You may need to manually detect these, if GameRanger doesn't do it for you.
-You will need to rename the LaunchSEF.exe in SEF/Extras to SWAT4X.exe so Gameranger will recognize it.
+2. You will need to rename the **LaunchSEF.exe** in **SEFCommunityModv7/Extras** to **SWAT4X.exe** so Gameranger will recognize it.
 (It's named LaunchSEF.exe so that it isn't automatically detected!)
-Then, you will need to modify the Stetchkov Syndicate game in Gameranger so it points to the Swat4X.exe file in SEF/Extras/Swat4X.exe.
+3. Then, you will need to modify the Stetchkov Syndicate game in Gameranger so it points to the Swat4X.exe file in **SEFCommunityModv7/Extras/Swat4X.exe**

-THE HOST will need to do the following:
+THE HOST will need to do the following: 1.
 Create a game room, as a SWAT 4: The Stetchkov Syndicate game.
-(TIP: if this is going to be a publicly joinable game, be sure to mention it's using the SEF mod and specify the version!)
-When enough players have joined, press the Start Game button.
+(TIP: if this is going to be a publicly joinable game, be sure to mention it's using the SEF Community mod and specify the version!)
+2. When enough players have joined, press the Start Game button.
 This will launch the game.
-From here, go to the Host Game menu and start up a server.
+3. From here, go to the Host Game menu and start up a server (LAN must be selected!) .
 Important Note: Do not launch as a dedicated server while using GameRanger.
 The other players will automatically connect to your game while you are loading the map.
+They can see your server in the game serverbrowser menu if they have selected "LAN".

-THE CLIENT will need to do the following:
+THE CLIENT will need to do the following: 1.
 Join a public game, or your friend's game.
+You must have "LAN" selected in the serverbrowser menu and can then see and join the server.
 That's all you really need to do.

 ### TROUBLESHOOTING ###
 **NOTE: If you have the mod installed incorrectly, LaunchSEF.exe won't work!**